robertzhidealx/trade-ml/README.md

 ## App

 Go into the `app` directory.
 Make sure you have [Node.js](https://nodejs.org/en/download/package-manager/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed locally.
 The frontend app is written in [Rescript](https://rescript-lang.org/) and uses [rescript-react](https://rescript-lang.org/docs/react/latest/introduction).
-I recommend installing the rescript-react VSCode extension for syntax highlighting and intellisense.
+I recommend installing the rescript-vscode VSCode extension for syntax highlighting and intellisense.

 First run `npm install` to set up the dependencies.
 Then run `npm run start` to start the Rescript compiler in watch mode and run `npm run server` to start the local development server.
 This is all it takes to start the web app.